 Benje Tinto is sourced from 1,000 meters elevation, old-vine, pie franco parcels of Listan Prieto (Mission) with a bit of Tintilla, named “Masca,” “La Zanja,” “Valle de Arriba,” and “Llano Redondo”, all of them located in Santiago del Teide.
 Each parcel is hand-harvested and vinified separately, some in concrete and some in small open tubs.
 Maceration is 10-30 days (depending on parcel) with daily punch-down; malolactic fermentation is in neutral French barriques, then raised 8 months in the same barrels without battonage or added SO2.
 Bottling is without fining or filtration.
 This is a pure and vertical expression of high elevation, volcanic Canary terruño with notes of red fruits, peppercorns, flowers, and volcanic soil - a beautiful wine to pair with grilled meats and mojo rojo.

-Vidueño de Santiago del Teide is sourced from a tiny 0.15 ha parcel of old-vine, untrained pie franco Listan Prieto and Listan Blanco.
-This co-planted parcel is hand-harvested and macerated in 3 small open tubs (white, red & mixed) then transferred to 3 old 228L French barriques to age for 8 months on fine lees without battonage or added SO2.
+Vidueño de Santiago del Teide is sourced from a tiny 0.15ha parcel of old-vine, untrained pie franc Listan Blanco and Listan Prieto.
+This co-planted parcel is hand-harvested, destemmed and macerated for 15 days in an open tub, then transferred to three old 228L French barriques to age for 8 months on fine lees without battonage or added SO2.
 Bottling is without fining, filtration or any added SO2.
 Due to its high elevation, this wine offers much less Atlantic character than their Taganan or Valle de La Orotava cuvées.
-Vidueño is a volcanic mountain wine, high-toned and vibrant, with smoky fruit balanced with fine tannins and refreshing acidity.
+Vidueño is a volcanic mountain wine, high-toned and vibrant, with smoky strawberry fruit balanced with fine tannins and refreshing acidity.
 Pair it with roasted meats and full- flavored seafood dishes.

 Lousas - Is the name, in Galician dialect, or Gallego, for the type of slate soil that predominates in the Amandi sub-zone of the Ribeira Sacra region.